AlexLemna/alexlemna.github.io/notes/SSH-Guide-to-Server-Config.md

 title: "A Guide to Configuring Your SSH Server"
 date: 2024-12-10
 categories:
-    - ssh
+    - daemons | sshd
-    - diataxis | how-to guides
+    - protocols | SSH
 license: CC BY
 ---